-Denpasar city is also known as Kota Denpasar, the capital of Bali, Indonesia.
+Denpasar city is also known as Kota Denpasar, the capital city of Bali, Indonesia.
 The name of Denpasar is comes from the Balinese word "den" which means the north and "pasar" means the market.
 This name was taken because it’s located just in the north of Kumbasari market.

 Denpasar, located just in the south of the equator, it has a tropical wet and dry climate, with hot and humid weather throughout the year and little temperature change throughout the year.
 Unlike many cities outside Indonesia with this climate, there is very little seasonal temperature change, with temperatures averaging about 28°c.
 The year is divided into two seasons: wet and dry.
 The wet season lasts roughly from November to April, while the dry season lasts from May to October.
 The temperatures are not extreme, but the heat, combined with the oppressive humidity and copious precipitation, makes the climate very uncomfortable at times.